 One major improvement Samsung made with the Galaxy Z Fold 2 over the original Fold was it drastically increased the display area of the outside screen, which Samsung calls “cover display.”
 Most of that growth happened vertically, however, as Samsung really just got rid of the huge forehead and chin bezels of the original Fold and didn’t increase the phone’s width all that much.

 That left the Galaxy Z Fold 2’s cover display with an awkward 25:9 aspect ratio, which is really tall and narrow.
 The phone is still usable for most tasks, but it exudes a cramped feeling, especially when typing on the keyboard.
 Some apps also don’t display properly in such a tight fit.

 We would like to see the Galaxy Z Fold 3 widen the outside display to come closer to a more conventional aspect ratio.
 This has already been accomplished by the Huawei Mate X2, which has a 21:9 outside screen that makes the phone feel more like a conventional slab phone when folded.

 Get Rid of the Crease

-Both the original Galaxy Fold and Galaxy Z Fold 2 displays have a rather abrupt and harsh vertical crease down the middle of the screen that, while not too visible by eye if looking at the “right” angle, is always noticeable by touch.
-The groove is so deep in fact, that it would disrupt a pen stroke for artists who value precision.
-Therefore, if the Galaxy Z Fold 3 is to support the S-Pen, it must reduce the crease.
+Both the original Galaxy Fold and Galaxy Z Fold 2 displays have a rather abrupt and harsh vertical crease down the middle of the screen that, while not too visible to the eye if looking at the “right” angle, is always noticeable by touch.
+The groove is so deep in fact that it would disrupt a pen stroke for artists who value precision.
+Therefore, if the Galaxy Z Fold 3 is to support the S-Pen, as leaks say it would, it must reduce the crease.